 The defences for the MLNO are:

-- reasonable excuse (reasons such as duress and threats to safety might be accepted although there is little case law in this area as yet)
+- reasonable excuse (reasons such as duress and threats to safety might be accepted although there is little case law in this area)

 - they followed Treasury approved guidance.